-Please note, courses pursued through the Consortium Program must be courses not available at Howard during the given semester or academic year.
+Please note, courses pursued through the Consortium Program must be courses not available at Howard during the given semester and are equivalent to the Howard University courses.
+Further, CEE Graduating seniors are not permitted to take Consortium classes in their final semester.